Byron Bay Wetlands in November

 This Buff-banded Rail seems to be getter bolder by the day and is regularly seen on the Cell E pond.

-Finches tend to congregate where the wetlands adjoin a large sports field.
+Finches tend to congregate where the wetlands adjoin a neighbouring large sports field.
 This Double-barred Finch was flying down to the sports ground’s grass.

 A Black-shouldererd Kite surveys Cells D and E from this central tree.